ZBOSK-II/emfuzzer/README.md

 the "experiment" calls `cat` on each passed file).

-To obtain complete command line switches documentation call `emfuzzer --help`.
+To obtain complete command line switches documentation call `emtorch --help`.

 Experiment
 ------------------------------------------------------------
-Each data file passed to the emfuzzer represents a single Test Case.
+Each data file passed to the emtorch represents a single Test Case.
 For each test case following experiment steps will be performed: